Batch API

 CLI Commands

-The xeroctl CLI provides batch management commands:
+The xeroctl CLI provides batch management commands.
+The full flag surface lives in xeroctl batches.

 # Upload input file

-xeroctl files upload --purpose batch requests.jsonl
+xeroctl files --upload requests.jsonl --purpose batch

 # Check batch status

-xeroctl batches get batch_abc123def456 --endpoint-slug my-endpoint
+xeroctl batches --endpoint my-endpoint --get batch_abc123def456

-# List all batches
+# List all batches for an endpoint

-xeroctl batches list --endpoint-slug my-endpoint
+xeroctl batches --endpoint my-endpoint --list

 # Cancel a batch

-xeroctl batches cancel batch_abc123def456 --endpoint-slug my-endpoint
+xeroctl batches --endpoint my-endpoint --cancel batch_abc123def456

 # Download output when complete

-xeroctl files download file-output789 -o results.jsonl
+xeroctl files --download file-output789 --output results.jsonl

 Client Examples